oldfatcrab/PSYCH256/README.md

 ### <a id="#3A3"></a>Propositional Logic

-- Problem: not a I valid arguments are syllogisms
+- Problem (or limitation): not all valid arguments are syllogisms
 - Boole (1815-1864): Treat logic like algebra
     - If Socrates is a man, then he is mortal.
     - Socrates is a man.
     - -->
     - Socrates is mortal.
-- Becomes
+- Becomes:
     - S &sup; M [S = "Socrates is a man"]
     - S [M = "Socrates is mortal"]
     - -->